Daisy Duck: First starring role

 Daisy was the protagonist of Donald's Dilemma (July 11, 1947).
 In the short, Donald and Daisy are out on a date when a flower pot falls on his head.
 He regains consciousness soon enough but with some marked differences.
 Both his speaking and singing voices have been improved to the point of being able to enter a new career as a professional singer.
 He also acts more refined than usual.
 Most importantly Donald suffers from partial amnesia and has no memory of Daisy.
 Donald goes on becoming a well-known crooner and his rendition of When You Wish upon a Star becomes a hit.
 He is surrounded by female fans in his every step.
-Meanwhile, Daisy cannot even approach her former lover and her loss results in a number of psychological symptoms.
+Meanwhile, Daisy can't even approach her former lover and her loss results in a number of psychological symptoms.
 Various scenes feature her suffering from anorexia, insomnia, and self-described insanity.
 An often censored scene features her losing her will to live and contemplating various methods of suicide.
 She narrates her story to a psychologist who determines that Donald would regain his memory with another flower pot falling on his head but warns that his improved voice may also be lost along with his singing career.
 He offers Daisy a dilemma.
 Either the world has its singer, but Daisy loses him, or Daisy regains her Donald, but the world loses him.
 Posed with the question "her or the world", Daisy answers with a resounding and possessive scream of "Me, Me, Me".
 Soon Donald has returned to his old self and has forgotten about his career.
 His fans forget about him.
 But Daisy has regained her lover.
 This is considered a darkly humorous look at their relationship.